Course List

 Introduction to Professional Music 7233 This course explores the variety of career pathways available in Professional Music.
 It introduces performance technique, in a variety of musical genre including jazz, classical, modern and pop.
 Students will explore choral, solo performance, and ensemble music.
 Students gain an appreciation of music as an art form and develop the skills necessary to pursue a variety of careers in professional music.
 The course includes music theory and performance as well as the study of historical and contemporary music, with a focus on musical careers.

-Intermediate Musical Performance (Concentrator) 7234 This course will build on foundational music theory and technical knowledge to prepare students for specific career paths in music creation, performance, or production.
+Intermediate Music and Recording Arts (Concentrator) 7234 This course will build on foundational music theory and technical knowledge to prepare students for specific career paths in music creation, performance, or production.
 Students will refine skills and competencies in their particular pathway of the professional music industry.
 Students will explore the career options and opportunities in their particular career path.

 Performing Arts / Professional Theatre (SubPathway 112C)